sakan811/NipponDaily/README.md

 ### Dependencies

 - **Required**: Both Tavily API and Google Gemini API must be configured
-- **Tavily API**: For web search and content extraction
+- **Tavily API**: For basic web search and content extraction (markdown format)
-- **Gemini API**: For AI categorization and summary generation
+- **Gemini API**: For AI categorization and summary generation with structured JSON responses
-- **Degradation**: If Gemini fails, basic summaries are generated from raw content
+- **Degradation**: If Gemini fails, articles are categorized as "Other" with basic summaries from raw content

 ### Categorization